2022 Gujarat alcohol poisoning: Background

-Sale and consumption of alcohol is legal in most parts of India other than four states including Gujarat.
+Sale and consumption of alcohol is illegal in four states including Gujarat.
 According to the World Bank 22.5% of 1.3 billion Indians live below the poverty line.
 Illicit alcohol is brewed in villages and then smuggled to the cities for sale at cost of ₹8, one third of the cost of legally brewed liquor.

-Alcohol is prohibited in Gujarat state.
+Alcohol is prohibited in Gujarat.
 Illegal manufacture and sale of toxic alcohol is punishable by death under Bombay Prohibition (Gujarat Amendment) Act, 2009.
 The law was made after 2009 Gujarat alcohol poisonings in which more than 136 people had died.

 Illicit spurious liquor known locally as "lattha", is popular in rural Gujarat.
 According to the local politicians, the prohibition on the sale of alcohol is not enforced strictly and bootlegging of liquor is rampant across the state, due to the nexus between the bootleggers and the local police under the patronage of the ruling Bharatiya Janata Party in the state.
 Local politicians have complained to the authorities several times about the widespread sale of liquor in the village.
 Legal action was sought against the bootleggers.
 The police was accused by the local politicians of inaction due to rampant corruption and bribery received from the local bootleggers.

 In Chokdi, the locals alleged that the police checked the places where alcohol was brewed twice a day, but just took regular bribes and let the production continue, even though prohibition was in force in Gujarat.

 The newly appointed Barwala sub-inspector B.G.
 Vala halted the illegal liquor trade in Chokdi, within 15 days preceding the toxic liquor deaths.
 This forced the 20-30 families that relied on the alcohol trade for survival to use more dangerous methods to get it.
 However, after the case, Vala and other 5 policemen were transferred for alleged dereliction of duty.